-Cell proliferation and Wound healing is triggered by GHK-Cu
+Cell proliferation and wound healing is triggered by GHK-Cu

 The research by different scientists has shown that the miR-399-5p expression is downregulated by GHK.
 In the cells, the anti-apoptotic effect of GHK is partially reversed due to the overexpression of miR-399-5p.
 The research also suggests that the downregulation of miR-339-5p induced by GHK involves the p38 MAPK pathways.
-The miR-399-5p/ VEGFA have also shown a role in the prevention of neuronal apoptosis as a consequence of the ICH injury.
+The miR-399-5p/ VEGFA has also shown a role in the prevention of neuronal apoptosis as a consequence of the ICH injury.

-In the cells, the miR-399-5p expression is downregulated by GHK; the miR-399-5p is overexpressed which reverses the anti-apoptotic effects of GHK.
+In the cells, the miR-399-5p expression is downregulated by GHK; the miR-399-5p is overexpressed, which reverses the anti-apoptotic effects of GHK.

-The anti-Inflammatory Actions of GHK-Cu
+The anti-inflammatory actions of GHK-Cu

-The level of the TNF-α and TGF-β, the acute phase inflammatory cytokines, is lowered, thereby resulting in the oxidative damage and hence, the suppression of inflammation.
+The level of the TNF-α and TGF-β, the acute phase inflammatory cytokines, is lowered, thereby resulting in oxidative damage and hence, the suppression of inflammation.

 The results of the studies have shown that the LPS-induced phosphorylation of NF- κB p65 is also inhibited by the GHK-Cu.
 Many studies have also reported that the GHK-Cu can inhibit the NF-κB pathway in inflammatory bowel diseases and chronic inflammatory diseases.

-With all these points, it can be concluded that the GHK-Cu has the potential to improve the growth of the Hair Follicle.
+With all these points, it can be concluded that the GHK-Cu has the potential to improve the growth of the hair follicle.
 It reduces the negative effects like inflammation, iron toxicity and promotes the processes like wound healing and cell proliferation.